ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal_Aid_looks_to_legislators.txt.md

 <ignore  id='undefined'>Kentucky</ignore> Legal Aid.
 That office provides legal aid in non-criminal
 cases to low-income, elderly or disabled residents in 35 counties.
-The <ignore  id='undefined'>Kentucky</ignore> Bar Association is supporting the legislation.
+The Kentucky Bar Association is supporting the legislation.
 &quot;They felt the additional filing fee would not prevent people from being able to file lawsuits,&quot; Crocker said.
 In fact, the additional fees will ensure wider access to the